Governor signs bill to overhaul oversight of Louisiana School for the Deaf, Visually Impaired

 "The way it functions right now is they are juggling two different budgets," Hewitt said.

-Louisiana will be the 20th state to allow college athletes to profit from their name and image under a bill that will be signed by Gov. John B…
+Louisiana will be the 23rd state to allow college athletes to profit from their name and image under a bill that will be signed Thursday by Go…

 "And so it is very disjointed.
 This is going to be just such a better organizational structure to support the needs of these students."